© 2025, Triana Coffee Co. All rights reserved. Made with ♥ in Nashville, Tennessee.

 Our Coffee

-We do things differently.We are private client, artisanal, small-batch roasters of exceptional specialty coffees.The coffee we roast and sell is always organic, in season, and freshly roasted!
+We do things differently.We are private client, artisanal, small-batch roasters of exceptional specialty coffees.The coffee we sell is world-class, always organic, in season, and freshly roasted!
 This means what we sell varies based on global growing seasons and the logistics of moving the finest available specialty coffees to our roastery.We use no post-production chemicals or oxygen absorbers to prolong shelf life.
-Our coffee is therefore best consumed as close to the roast date as possible.
 Towards that end, we only sell coffee locally, here in the Nashville metropolitan area.
 For best results, you should strive to enjoy our whole bean coffee as close to the roast date as possible.
 Buy smaller quantities, but more often, and savor the pleasure of truly fantastic coffee!Wherever you find our coffee, here's what you can count on in terms of our latest coffee offerings:Always organic.
 We know what's in and on mass-market coffee, and we don't want that in our bodies, or yours.
 We certainly won't sell it to you.
 We only roast organic coffee.
 It's also non-GMO.
 It's a bit more expensive, because it's safe, better, and it's worth more.Always top quality.
 Even within organic coffees, we only roast the very best coffee we can find.
 With our coffee blends, each individual coffee could easily stand on its own as an exceptional single origin coffee.
-Our top quality blends are perfect for our discriminating customers who prefer artisanal coffee quality along with year-round consistency and predictability in high-use environments.Always Fair Trade Certified.
+Our top quality blends are perfect for our discriminating customers who prefer artisanal coffee quality along with year-round consistency and predictability in high-use environments.Always Fair Trade.
 We practice the Golden Rule.
 We value our brothers and sisters in the production chain who share in our values and commitment to sustainable quality.
 We want them to succeed and thrive.
-Towards that end, we do our part to ensure they're treated fairly--economically, morally, and spiritually.You can always find out what we're roasting, and where you can find us, by visiting our Instagram!
+Towards that end, we do our part to ensure they're treated fairly--economically, morally, and spiritually.

 Where to buy

-If you'd like to have fresh, organic, exceptional specialty coffee delivered directly to your office as often as needed, we will make that happen--that's how we do the most good for our community.
-Your employees will love you.
-Promise.
-Top-shelf specialty coffee also makes a great client gift.
-Nothing says "Thank you!" to a client like a bag of the world's finest coffee, roasted to perfection!
+If you'd like to have fresh, organic, exceptional specialty coffee delivered directly to your office, we will make that happen.
+Your employees will love you!Top-shelf specialty coffee also makes a great client gift.
+Nothing says "Thank you!" to a client like a bag of the world's finest coffee, locally roasted to perfection!
 Contact us to make arrangements!RETAIL COFFEE

-EVENT COFFEE
+SPECIAL EVENT COFFEE

 We provide coffee for very select local events.
 Contact us to inquire about our support.
-You can find us at our community's special events by following us on Instagram.

 HOME COFFEE